 Haypress Campground is nestled within the coastal scrub of Tennessee Valley, near Mill Valley.
-The hike to this campground is 0.7 miles from the Tennessee Valley Trail head parking lot.
+The hike to this campground is 0.7 miles from the Tennessee Valley Trail head parking lot, which means car or RV camping is not allowed.
 Typical Haypress campers enjoy hiking to Tennessee Cove, where they can admire the dramatic geology and colorful sand of this unique beach.

-This primitive hike-in campground has five overnight sites that accommodate up to four guests, and one group overnight site that accommodate up to 25 guests.
+This primitive hike-in campground has five overnight sites that accommodate up to four guests, and one group overnight site that accommodates up to 25 guests.
 Water must be packed in, and trash must be packed out.
 Each campsite has a tent pad and a food locker, and the group site has two picnic tables.
 The campground has two vault toilets in total.
-There is generally no cellphone service at the campground or at the Tennessee Valley Trail Head parking lot.
+There is generally no cellphone service at the campground or at the Tennessee Valley Trailhead parking lot.

 No further emails will be sent.
 Your confirmation is your permit.

 Campers must provide their own water for drinking, cleaning, etc; bring enough water to last your entire stay.
-Water is also available at the Marin Headlands Visitor Center.
+Water is also available at the public restrooms on Field Rd.

-Pets are prohibited, except trained guide and service animals.
+Pets are prohibited, only trained service animals are allowed.

 Haypress Campground spans over a large grassy swath that is lined by eucalyptus trees.
 California quails frequent the area, and raptors are often soaring overhead.
 Deer, coyotes, foxes, and bobcats share this open space.
 The geology that underlies Tennessee Valley is unique and world-renowned; for example, outcrops of radiolarian ribbon chert that line the trails are frequently admired by visitors from near and far.